UglyMugs.ie has been online since 2009. In 2019 we turned 10 years old!

 "Ugly mugs" isn’t the only term used to describe such schemes.
 In North America, the term “bad date lists” is often used.

-Whilst some customers of workers are abusive, our experience is that most customers of workers are not in any way abusive.
-We find most people who abuse workers are not in fact customers.
+Whilst some customers of sex workers are abusive, we find most people who abuse workers are not customers.
 This is why we prefer the term "ugly mugs" to "bad date list".

-When work went online, warnings about dangers then started getting posted online.
-What we did in Ireland with UglyMugs.ie is utilise technology to take ugly mug schemes to a new and much more advanced level.
-We were the first in the world to do that.
+When sex work went online, warnings about dangers then started getting posted online.
+What we did in Ireland with UglyMugs.ie is utilise technology to take ugly mug schemes to a new and more advanced level.
+We were the world's first online ugly mug scheme and thus we are also now the world's oldest online ugly mug scheme.